 HMRC do not always get things right.
 So it is important for you to check the tax you pay on your income.
 You may also need to contact HMRC if you do not understand something or if you disagree with them.

 If you want to understand the meaning of some of the words and phrases used in connection with pensions, try our pension jargon buster.

 What information and help can I find in this section?

 We encourage you to try to check your tax and solve problems for yourself.
 It is easier and cheaper in the long run if you can understand and manage your own tax affairs.

 We help you to do this by providing information on:

-- what tax do I pay on savings income?
+- What tax do I pay on savings and dividend income?

-- how do I cash in my small pension (‘trivial commutation’)?
+- How do I cash in my small 'works' pension (sometimes known as ‘trivial commutation’)?

 What do I do if I am not happy with an HMRC decision?